dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/installing_and_configuring_openvpn.md

 We need to prepare the client configuration file.
 But we also need to provide a few file to the client so that he is able to connect.

-To easy things up, we could use a little trick to group together the required files and create an compressed archive file.
+To easy things up, we could use a little trick to group together the required files and create a compressed archive file.
 So that we only have to provide 1 file to the client, which needs to be unpacked on the host side.

 ## Generating the keys